akka/akka-grpc/RELEASING.md

 Akka gRPC is released when there is a need for it.

-If you want to test an improvement that is not yet released, you can use a snapshot version: we release all commits to master to the snapshot repository on [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/lightbend/akka/grpc).
+If you want to test an improvement that is not yet released, you can use a snapshot version: we release all commits to main to the snapshot repository on [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/lightbend/akka/grpc).

 ## How to release